2024 Solar Incentives Guide for Bellevue, WI - Tax Credits & Rebates

 EcoWatch's Bellevue, WI Solar Incentives FAQs

-You can lower your carbon footprint by 450 pounds of CO2 a year when you switch to solar panels.
-This adds up to approximately 9,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 a year by installing solar panels.
+This adds up to approximately 9,000 pounds over 20 years.
+Solar is also a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.

 Can I use a combination of multiple types of renewable energy to power my home?